syntelos/jauk/README.txt

        intervals are specified by non-negative decimal integers and include both end points, and if n and m have the same number of digits, then the conforming strings must have that length (i.e. prefixed by 0's).

+Build & Test

+  For the moment, there's no conditional compilation written into the ANT build script.
+So the build proceeds by running "ant", and then the automated testing may be performed subsequently by running "ant test".

 See also